ElGonan/carssification_AI/finalreadme.md

 network, transfer learning, data augmentation

 ## Introduction
-Image classification is a continuously evolving field within artificial intelligence, with applications ranging from object identification to image segmentation.
-This study focuses on the classification of car parts, an area that has received limited attention compared to other image classification applications.
-The choice of dataset was influenced by the search for a practical project that could be tackled with limited knowledge in artificial intelligence.
+The introduction of the chinnese automotive industry to our continent has led to an increase in the number and quality of car parts available in the market and with more cars in circulation, the need for efficient and accurate classification of car parts has become paramount.
+This project aims to address this need partially by developing a machine learning model capable of classifying images of car parts to enhance the efficiency of automotive workflows.
+Not only for dealerships, but also for repair shops, scavengers, and other automotive-related businesses.

-A dataset of car parts available on Kaggle was selected, containing images categorized into 40 different classes[9].
-The objective of this work is to develop a robust model that not only accurately classifies these images but also evaluates its performance through standard metrics in the field.
+This model is based on the ResNet50 architecture, one of the most widely used models for image classification tasks, along with transfer learning techniques to improve the model's performance.
+Transfer learning allows the model to leverage pretrained weights from a model trained on a large dataset, such as ImageNet, to enhance its ability to classify images of car parts.
+This approach is particularly effective when the dataset is limited, as it allows the model to learn from features learned from a larger dataset, thereby improving its accuracy and generalization capabilities.

 ## Material and Methods
 ### Dataset
 The dataset used in this study was sourced from Kaggle, specifically from a repository containing images of various car parts[9].
 This dataset is structured in folders representing different classes, facilitating its use in machine learning models.

 The dataset followed the next structure:
 ```